JMLX42/cocorico/README.md

 ### Web app

-The Web app is build during the install.
+The Web app is built during the install.
 Use the following command to re-build the Web app once:

 `cd /vagrant/app && npm run build`